Tips for finding an x-ray near me

 X-ray costs vary by facility and location.
-For an insured patient the co-pay can be anywhere from $20 – $1,200, while the cash patients generally pay about $65-$300.
-It’s a good idea to it’s essential that you do your research first before going to the closest facility you were directed by your doctor.
+For an insured patient the co-pay can be anywhere from $20 – $600, while the cash patients generally pay about $40-$400.
+It’s a good idea to do your research first before going to the closest facility you were directed by your doctor.

 Does insurance cover this?

 Yes, usually insurance covers this type of exam but not always advanced imaging scans such as an MRI scan or a CT scan.
-However, if you are a deductible patient or have a large co-pay you might be asked to pay hundreds of dollars for this exam and will not receive the best rate as most insurances require facilities to charge you the sticker price which is 4x-10x higher what they usually pay or a patient would pay with cash price.
+However, if you are a high-deductible health plan patient or have a large co-pay you might be asked to pay hundreds of dollars for this exam and will not receive the best rate as most insurances require facilities to charge you the sticker price which is 4x-10x higher what they usually pay or a patient would pay with cash price.
 Especially emergency rooms or urgent care centers are known to bill uninsured patient thousands of dollars, so always think twice about going there in the non-urgent situation.

 - Go to an outpatient clinic, their prices are usually 30-70% lower than in hospitals

 - Pay in cash or with a credit card, you will be able to negotiate the best rate

 - Visit a cash doctor, they are most interested in getting a long-term patient so they can give you an x-ray or another imaging scan at a very reasonable cost.
 X-ray pricing depends on many factors.

 - Bone fractures & broken bones

 - Infections (such as pneumonia)